 Unlocking NVIS Performance with the PolarFlip: Circular Beats Linear

-The TerraBooster active loop-on-ground system is already well-known for its low-noise design and excellent performance on the lower HF bands.
-But when it comes to NVIS (Near Vertical Incidence Skywave) communication, a hidden gem lies in our new phasing method: the PolarFlip.
+The TerraBooster active loop-on-ground system is well-known for low-noise performance on the lower HF bands.
+But for NVIS (Near Vertical Incidence Skywave) work, its true potential is unlocked with our phasing hybrid: the PolarFlip.

 What Is the PolarFlip?

-In its standard configuration, each TerraBooster provides a linear output from its shielded loop.
-This already delivers a clean, quiet signal with excellent common-mode rejection.
-However, when two loops are placed side-by-side and connected through the PolarFlip phasing hybrid, something special happens: you get true circular polarization, selectable as Left-Hand (LHCP) or Right-Hand Circular Polarization (RHCP).
+Each TerraBooster provides a linear output from its shielded loop.
+Used alone, that already gives a clean, quiet signal with excellent CMRR.
+Place two loops side by side, connect them through the PolarFlip hybrid, and you unlock true circular polarization — selectable as LHCP or RHCP.

 Why Circular Polarization Matters for NVIS

-• Improved SNR: Up to 6–12 dB gain simply by selecting the correct hand.
+• Improved SNR: up to 6–12 dB simply by choosing the right hand

-• Deep Rejection: >10 dB suppression of the opposite polarization.
+• Deep rejection: >10 dB suppression of opposite hand

-• Consistent Copy: Less fading during rapid Faraday rotation shifts.
+• Consistent copy: less fading during rapid rotation

-NVIS Optimization Tip: Ben Witvliet’s research shows that in the northern hemisphere, RHCP often dominates NVIS signals, especially from sunset to midnight (“Happy Hour”).
+NVIS Optimization Tip: Research shows that in the northern hemisphere, RHCP often dominates from sunset to midnight.
 In the southern hemisphere, LHCP is more common.
-The PolarFlip lets you flip instantly to match.
+PolarFlip lets you flip instantly to follow it.

 Rejecting Local Noise

 Most man-made HF noise is linearly polarized.
-When the PolarFlip combines two loops in quadrature, it naturally rejects this linear interference while enhancing the circularly polarized component of skywave signals.
+Combining loops in quadrature naturally rejects that linear interference, while enhancing circular skywave signals.

 Real-World Results

-• Signals remain copyable through heavy electrical QRM.
+• Signals remain copyable even under strong QRM

 Conclusion

 The PolarFlip is more than a phase box — it’s a signal-to-noise weapon.
-Whether you’re using a TerraBooster, OctaLoop, or SkyTracer, pairing two units with a PolarFlip unlocks circular reception with powerful linear noise rejection on the low bands.
+Whether paired with TerraBooster, OctaLoop, or SkyTracer, two units plus a PolarFlip deliver circular reception and linear noise rejection for serious low-band NVIS.

 Mini-FAQ

-• Does it help for DX? — It’s designed for NVIS, but in high-angle DX openings, it can improve SNR.
+- Does it help for DX? — It’s aimed at NVIS, but can improve SNR in high-angle DX openings.